adnundiaz/chairProject/README.md

 # chairProject
-System to select and buy cinema tickets by selection of chairs
+System to select and buy cinema tickets by chair's selection.